Whistleblower to FAA and OSHA: new, serious safety violations at...

 Ohio Revised Code § 4113.52 is an example of a law designed to give some degree of comfort to whistleblowers.
 Unfortunately it is drawn very narrowly and, at least on its face, appears not to protect large numbers of deserving whistleblowers.
 To meet the statute's conditions, an employee must, first of all, "reasonably believe" that the employer's conduct constitutes either a felony or "a criminal offense that is likely to cause an imminent risk of physical harm to persons or a hazard to public health or safety," and that the employer "has authority to correct" the violation.
 The employee must also report the conduct both orally and in writing to a supervisor.
 If the employer fails to take corrective action, the employee may report the conduct to the appropriate public or law-enforcement official.
 But assuming the employee can meet all these conditions, he or she receives protection from any resulting disciplinary or retaliatory actions.

 Other Ohio statutes seek to prevent employer conduct that, while not illegal or dangerous, is nonetheless discriminatory or retaliatory.
-Ohio civil-rights laws, codified at Ohio Revised Code §§ 4112 et seq., for example, not only protect persons from an employer's discrimination on the basis of "race, color, religion, sex, military status, national origin, disability, age, or ancestry," but also prohibit an employer's retaliation against those who oppose or report such discrimination.
+Ohio civil-rights laws, codified at Ohio Revised Code §§ 4112 et seq., for example, not only protect persons from an employer's discrimination on the basis of "race, color, religion, sex (including sexual harassment), military status, national origin, disability, age, or ancestry," but also prohibit an employer's retaliation against those who oppose or report such discrimination.

 An employee may, for various reasons, fail to qualify for protection under any specific state or federal statute.
 Or the employer's conduct, while objectionable, may not technically be illegal or "actionable."
 Nevertheless, certain courts, including the Ohio Supreme Court, have made it clear that, if an employer's discharge of, or other retaliation against, an employee violates a clearly established "public policy," the employee make seek redress in court.